SardiusMedia/serverless-ReqRes/README.md

 const reqResPlugins = require('Lambda-ReqRes/plugins');
 ```

-create a plugin that vaildates user or sends back a 404 with a custom message
+create two plugins that vaildates user and sends back a 404 with a custom message
 ```javascript

 reqResPlugins.add((res,req, lambdaRequest)=>{